percona/pmm-doc/docs/faq.md

 !!! note

     By default, [retention](#how-to-control-data-retention-for-pmm) is set to 30 days for Metrics Monitor and for Query Analytics.
-You can consider [disabling table statistics](manage/conf-mysql-disable-table-stats.md) to decrease the Prometheus database size.
+You can consider disabling table statistics to decrease the VictoriaMetrics database size.

 The minimum memory requirement is 2 GB for one monitored database node.